Creating custom language plugins

 content type.

-on all inputs that are data frames.
+all the inputs and call getValue on all inputs that are data frames.
 This returns

-to get the actual data (we could do this in
+a promise, so we need to use await to get the actual data (we could do this in

 parallel, but that would make the sample more complicated).
 We then construct

-value that, when called, returns the full dataset and preview
+AsyncLazy value that, when called, returns the full dataset and preview

 containing the first 100 rows.